 Your assignment is to recognize these things, and take action in order to not make any mistakes in that situation.
 Sometimes the difference between getting it right and getting it wrong is a little bit of recognition, and a little bit a knowledge.

 Now you have both, and you’re well-prepared to give your stains and finishes the best possible opportunity to dry.
+If you have any questions, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.